-If in the judgement of the dean of Charlotte campus, after appropriate consultation, the situation requires that all or part of the institution be closed or opening delayed, an announcement will be made as soon as possible on television stations WCNC-TV and WBTV and on radio stations WBT-AM 1110, WBT-FM 99.3, Link 107.9, Lite 102.9 WLYT-FM, Kat Country 96.9 WKKT-FM, The Fox 99.7 WRFX-FM, Magic 96.1 WMMG-FM, and The End 106.5 WEND-FM.
-Information will also be available from 6 a.m. each day at 704-337-2450 and when possible, via Union Presbyterian Seminary e-mail, and at www.nbc6.com and www.wbtv.com.
+If in the judgement of the dean of Charlotte campus, after appropriate consultation, the situation requires that all or part of the institution be closed or opening delayed, an announcement will be made as soon as possible on television stations WSOCTV, WBTV, and WCNC.
+Information will also be available from 6 a.m. each day at 980-636-1700 and when possible, via Union Presbyterian Seminary e-mail.
 In the event of an extended loss of power, our primary telephone system may not be operational.
 If a student is unable to obtain inclement weather information via the above-mentioned outlets, students may call Dean Currie at 704-365-7897 or 704-293-0881 and/or Terry Johns at 704-893-0221.

 A best effort will also be made by the UPSem administration to send an email message to all members of the community regarding changes in the school's schedule due to emergency or inclement weather.
 Note that only in extreme circumstances (e.g. extended campus-wide power outage) will UPSem, open for the day, close early.
-If early closing is required, situation specfic arrangements will be made regarding missed classes.
+If early closing is required, situation specific arrangements will be made regarding missed classes.
 Any staff member who feels the need to leave early due to weather conditions may do so in consultation with his or her supervisor regarding options for making up lost time or using personal/vacation time.
 We will make every attempt to have school open on the second day of a storm.

-Revised May 16, 2012
+Revised Dec.
+11, 2012